Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: Introduction

-In our work, we examine test-time attacks against c-MARL in black-box settings, but we push the standard assumptions a step further: \textit{we consider an adversary whose access is restricted to the observations (no access to the actions) of deployed agents, referred to as infected agents.
-The adversary does not have full control over these infected agents; instead, they can only add small perturbations to their observations.} To the best of our knowledge, we are the first to investigate adversarial attacks under such constrained conditions.
+In our work, we examine test-time attacks against c-MARL in black-box settings, but we push the standard assumptions a step further: we consider an adversary whose access is restricted to the observations (no access to the actions) of deployed agents, referred to as infected agents.
+The adversary does not have full control over these infected agents; instead, they can only add small perturbations to their observations.

-\textbf{The first main contribution of our paper} is to answer the question of whether an adversary with such limited information and capabilities can sabotage a c-MARL system and, if so, how they might achieve this.
-Not only is the answer yes, but the adversary can inflict significant damage with as few as 1,000 collected samples, in stark contrast to previous approaches requiring millions of samples \cite{pham2023attacking}.

-We propose a novel, simple, and yet very effective algorithm that will stealthily and strategically manipulate the observations of compromised agents.
-The goal is to add small perturbations to these observations, causing the agents to perceive the same environment differently- a phenomenon we refer to as \textbf{misalignment}.
-For instance, imagine a simplified version of the Pursuit game \cite{gupta2017cooperative}, where two agents must cooperate to surround a moving object to receive a reward.
-If each agent receives conflicting information about the object's position due to an adversarial attack, their ability to coordinate becomes severely compromised.
-Our crafted perturbations are designed specifically to induce such misalignment to the targeted agents.
-We refer to this attack as \textbf{Align attack}.
+\textbf{Our first main contribution} is to show that such an adversary can effectively sabotage a c-MARL system, causing significant damage with as few as 1,000 collected samples, compared to the millions required by previous methods \cite{pham2023attacking}.
+Our idea is to generate small perturbations that cause agents to have inconsistent views of the same environment; we refer to this as misalignment.
+For instance, in a Pursuit game \cite{gupta2017cooperative}, where two agents must cooperate to surround a moving target, if an adversary causes each agent to observe a different target position, their ability to coordinate is severely compromised.
+We design our perturbations to induce this effect and refer to the resulting attack as the \textbf{Align attack}.

-\textbf{The second main contribution of our paper} is to propose an even more constrained adversarial attack: \textit{ we consider an adversary with no access whatsoever (no observations, actions, or policies), possessing only the capability to inject small perturbations into each agent’s observation stream}.
-The literature typically refers to this type of attack as \textit{Free attacks}, which predominantly consist of injecting random noise.
-However, in our paper, we use the same idea of introducing misalignment in agents and make use of partial Hadamard matrices to generate better perturbations.
-As we explain later, misalignment can be induced using orthogonal matrices.
-We refer to this attack as \textbf{Hadamard attack}.
+\textbf{Our second main contribution} introduces an even more constrained attack.
+We consider an adversary with no access whatsoever (no observations, actions, or weights), having only the ability to perturb each agent’s observation.
+The literature refers to this setting as free attacks, which predominantly rely on random noise injection.
+In contrast, we apply the same misalignment principle and propose a novel attack using partial Hadamard matrices to generate structured perturbations.
+As discussed in Section \ref{sec:hadamard}, misalignment can be induced through orthogonal matrices.
+We refer to this attack as the \textbf{Hadamard attack}.